 Many people will have warts at some point in their life, but they tend to affect children and teenagers more than adults.

 Before the area is treated, we will ask you to prepare it by removing the dead skin surrounding the wart.
 You will be provided with a pre-treatment advice sheet to follow.
-One of our trained specialists will use the laser which produces light energy that selectively targets and destroys the blood vessels that nourish the wart, as well as thermally destroying the virus.
+One of our trained nurses will use the laser which produces light energy that selectively targets and destroys the blood vessels that nourish the wart, as well as thermally destroying the virus.